emaverick2001/PersonalPortfolio/src/content/blog/gpu-passthrough-on-nixos.md

 The VM had difficulty booting due to the hardware change, so I had to use the virtual display to walk it through some restarts.
 After that, I installed AMD drivers in the VM, and I could see Windows on my primary monitor!
-I suspect most guides don't cover this part, because they usually install the guest operating system after passthrough is already set up.
+I suspect most guides don't cover this part because they usually install the guest operating system after passthrough is already set up.

 To my surprise, sound was already working!
 Both the graphics and audio were